xiaoyang-sde/knowledge-base/docs/computer-science/atomic-lock/index.md

 }
 ```

 - `RwLock<T>`: `RwLock<T>` is the concurrent version of a `RefCell<T>`.
 It allows to borrow its value at runtime cost and holds a counter that keeps track of outstanding borrows.
-Rather than panicing, it blocks the current thread while waiting for conflicting exclusive borrows to disappear.
+Rather than panicking, it blocks the current thread while waiting for conflicting exclusive borrows to disappear.

 - `Mutex<T>`: `Mutex<T>` is similar to `RwLock<T>`.
 The difference is that it doesn't allow shared borrows.